andygrunwald/things-with-buzzers-hardware/README.md

 ## Custom Raspberr Pi case

 A Pi with a hat consumes more space.
-Especially with a custom hat it is hard to find a case that fits.
+Especially with a custom hat, it is hard to find a case that fits.
-Thats why we printed out own.
+That's why we printed our own.

-Printing instructions / Step files can be found in the [3d-models folder for the raspberry pi case](./3d-models/raspberry-pi-case/).
+Printing instructions / Step files can be found in the 3d-models folder for the raspberry pi case.
 Feel free to choose the color of your printing material for the right look.
 Go ahead and print!